NataLav/QA_TelRan_Projects/QA11_MobileScheduler/README.md

 # QA11_MobileScheduler

-Mobile application test for Scheduler Application (application for creating events on user's timetable) using Android emulator and Appium test automation tool.
-The project logic is based on Value Object pattern, which you can find in the app package.
-The test logic is implemented using TestNG Framework.
+Selenium-java tests for mobile app "Mobile Scheduler".

+The app provides a service to create events on user's schedule.
 In the test package you will find basic tests for this app - creation of the new user, creation of the event for today and for the date specified in the past or future.

+A project to build up a test coverage for an android mobile app.

+Project is accomplished using Android emulator and Appium test automation tool.
+The project was build based on value object pattern.

+The test package consist of

+*  positive basic scenarios (login; creating, editing, deleting events)

+*  UI tests (visibility objects on the page)

+*  login Rest API tests

+*  saving logs to a separate file each time while running the test script

+Technology Used : Java, TestNG, Selenium, Gradle, Postman, Open API (Swagger), Appium, Android Studio

 # To run the project a user should do:
 1. start Appium server;